alphagov/paas-developer-docs/docs/deploying_apps/index.md

 There are two system-provided environment variables:

-* VCAP_SERVICES which provides details of any available backing services, such as PostgreSQL.
+* VCAP_SERVICES which provides details of any available backing services, such as PostgreSQL, in JSON format.
-* VCAP_APPLICATION which provides details of the currently running application.
+* VCAP_APPLICATION which provides details of the currently running application in JSON format.

-You can also create your own variables.

-To view an app's current environment variables, run:
+To view the app's current environment variables, run:

 ``cf env APPNAME``

+You can also create your own environment variables specific to your app, or set the values of environment variables used by the app framework.

-To set a new variable, use:
+To set or update a variable, use:

-``cf set-env APPNAME``
+``cf set-env APPNAME ENV_VAR_NAME ENV_VAR_VALUE``

 For more details, see Cloud Foundry's [documentation on environment variables](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html).